ai-graphic/Graphic-so/README.md

 ### How It Works ✅

-WorkflowAi leverages Google Drive as an action trigger (for now, click here to see future integrations being developed) to initiate workflows that integrate seamlessly with other applications like Discord, Slack, and Notion.
+graphic.so leverages Google Drive as an action trigger (for now, click here to see future integrations being developed) to initiate workflows that integrate seamlessly with other applications like Discord, Slack, and Notion.
-When a specified event occurs in Google Drive, such as a new file upload or update, WorkflowAi activates the designated actions in the connected services to facilitate real-time responses and automate tasks efficiently.
+When a specified event occurs in Google Drive, such as a new file upload or update, graphic.so activates the designated actions in the connected services to facilitate real-time responses and automate tasks efficiently.

 ### Setting Up Your First Workflow ⭕